 In early 2013, Campbell's song, "The Streets," struck a chord with listeners all across the nation, when it amassed the most overall votes in The Grammy's Amplifier Contest, accumulating 95,058 amps, listens and shares, more than any other artist in any other genre who participated in the contest.
 The song would be disqualified for improper interpolations of other musical compositions, meaning it used a sample, but amass a large and dedicated base of fans who followed his music.
 The following year, Campbell debuted his album, More Die of Heartbreak, garnering five star reviews and positive press from online and print outlets such as the Huffington Post, The Source, and Young Hollywood, while receiving selective honors along the way: Hiplanta Album of the Week; Young Hollywood Playlist Pick; Indie Music News Artist Feature; and Esente Center Stage Emerging Artist of the Week.

 The album itself is often described as a return to form, drawing on a seven year absence from hop hop music, coming after a violent physical assault that left his jaw broken in two places.
-The project was dedicated to Ralph B. Prater, his close friend and music mentor, also his unlawful attacker, who committed suicide in March of 2011.
+The project was dedicated to Ralph B. Prater, his close friend and music mentor, who committed suicide in March of 2011.